jasonhertzbach/jasons-nhl-project/README.md

   * Points

 # Before getting started
+this guide is assuming that you have ruby installed, I am using v3.0.0.
+Older versions should work as well.
+If you do not have Ruby installed, you can use this page to install it https://www.ruby-lang.org/en/documentation/installation/

-You will need to install 2 gems
+You will need to install 2 gems. to install them, you will need to run:
-`gem install httparty`
+* `gem install httparty`
-`gem install rspec`
+* `gem install rspec`

 # Getting Started!
 to run the application, you need type `ruby` followed by the file name and 3 arguments: `type`, `id`, and `season` into the terminal